 Excel is used to store, manipulate and organize data in a wide range of business cases across almost all departments and industries.

-Although analyzing data is a complex task, and for the most part one that requires human intelligence, transferring it does not, and is often performed better by a robot.
-When robots take over tedious tasks like these, people can spend their brain power on the more analytical tasks that require critical thinking.
+Although analyzing data is a complex task, and for the most part one that requires human intelligence, transferring it is not, and is often performed better by a robot.
+When robots take over tedious tasks like these, people can spend their brain power on the more analytical tasks that require creative, critical thinking.

 To ease maintenance of data-driven automation, it pays off to use a no-code tool with a visual language that makes it easy to keep an overview of automation flows.

 When looking for a tool to do your data-driven automation, or any other type of Microsoft Office 365 automation, many resort to Microsoft’s own automation tool, Power Automate.